Charlie85270/tail-kit/README.md

 ![Tailwind-Kit](https://www.tailwind-kit.com/home.png)
 </a>
-### A beautiful and large components kit for TailwindCSS 2.0
+### A large, beautiful components kit for Tailwind CSS 2.0

-Tailwind-kit is Free and Open Source.
-It does not change or add any CSS to the already one from TailwindCSS 2.0.
-It features multiple HTML elements that can be used in all web projects who's use tailwind CSS.
+Tailwind-kit is free and open source.
+It does not change or add any CSS to Tailwind CSS 2.0.
+It features multiple HTML elements that can be used in all web projects that utilize Tailwind CSS!

 ## CSS Components

-Tailwind Starter Kit comes with 180+ Fully Coded CSS elements and layouts.
+The Tailwind Starter Kit comes with 180+ fully coded CSS elements and layouts.

 ## Live code editor
 ![Tailwind-Kit](https://i.ibb.co/g3n4NMg/Capture-d-e-cran-2020-12-27-a-12-06-16.png)

-Tailwind-kit include a live code editor to change the components code and see in live the modification.
+Tailwind-kit includes a live code editor to edit the components and see the modifications, live.

 ## Dark mode
 ![Tailwind-Kit](https://www.tailwind-kit.com/demo.gif)

-Most components are implemented with a light and dark version, with the new dark mode 2.0 feature of tailwind CSS.
+Most components are implemented with a light and dark version, with the new dark mode feature of Tailwind CSS 2.0.

 ## Documentation
-The documentation for the Tailwind-kit is hosted at our <a href="https://www.tailwind-kit.com/started" target="_blank">website</a>.
+The documentation for the Tailwind-kit is hosted on our <a href="https://www.tailwind-kit.com/started" target="_blank">website</a>.

 ## Browser Support

-At present, we officially aim to support the last two versions of the following browsers:
+In the current moment, we officially aim to support the latest two versions of the following browsers:

 | Chrome | Firefox | Edge | Safari | Opera |
 |:---:|:---:|:---:|:---:|:---:|
 | <img src="https://github.com/creativetimofficial/public-assets/blob/master/logos/chrome-logo.png?raw=true" width="64" height="64"> | <img src="https://raw.githubusercontent.com/creativetimofficial/public-assets/master/logos/firefox-logo.png" width="64" height="64"> | <img src="https://raw.githubusercontent.com/creativetimofficial/public-assets/master/logos/edge-logo.png" width="64" height="64"> | <img src="https://raw.githubusercontent.com/creativetimofficial/public-assets/master/logos/safari-logo.png" width="64" height="64"> | <img src="https://raw.githubusercontent.com/creativetimofficial/public-assets/master/logos/opera-logo.png" width="64" height="64"> |

-## Reporting Issues/ make Pull request
+## Reporting Issues / Pull requests

-Every Issues, and PR are welcome ! the site is not perfect, there must be typos, bugs, improvements.
+Every issue and PR is welcome!

-Do not hesitate to contribe and add your own components/layout.
+The site is not perfect.
+There may be typos, bugs, and definitely improvements.
+Do not hesitate to contribe and add your own components and/or layout!